 Our securities are listed on Nasdaq.
 However, we cannot assure you that our securities will continue to be listed on Nasdaq in the future or prior to a business combination.
-In order to continue listing our securities on Nasdaq prior to a business combination, we must maintain certain financial, distribution and stock price levels.
-Generally, we must maintain a minimum amount in stockholders' equity (generally \$2,500,000), a minimum number of public stockholders (generally 300 public holders), and a minimum number of shares held by non-affiliates (500,000 shares).
+In order to continue listing our securities on Nasdaq prior to a business combination, we must maintain a minimum amount in stockholders' equity (generally \$2,500,000), a minimum number of public stockholders (generally 300 public holders), and a minimum number of shares held by non-affiliates (500,000 shares).
 Additionally, in connection with our business combination, it is likely that Nasdaq may require us to file a new initial listing application and meet its initial listing requirements which are more rigorous than Nasdaq's continued listing requirements.
 We cannot assure you that we will be able to meet those initial listing requirements at that time.